1. How does the application process work?

 17. I’m interested in the Portland Chapter but I’m curious about other similar opportunities in the Portland area as well.

 Rogue Farm Corps is one of a few beginning farmer training programs operating in the Portland area.
-The others that are most related are Zenger Farm and OSU’s Beginning Urban Farmer Apprenticeship Program (BUFA) Rogue Farm Corps helps create a larger community of beginning farmers in the Portland area by sharing our classes & discussion circles with BUFA participants.
+The other that is most related are Zenger Farm.
+Rogue Farm Corps helps create a larger community of beginning farmers in the Portland area by sharing our classes & discussion circles with interested Zenger participants.
 Zenger Farm interns have their own classes but typically come to a few of the RFC classes as well.
-The main differences these programs have from RFC’s Internship Program are:
+The main difference this programs have from RFC’s Internship Program are:

-- Zenger Farm interns and BUFA participants do not live on-site and are training at a site managed by a non-profit or educational entity, while RFC interns generally do live on-site and are training at for-profit farms.
+- Zenger Farm interns do not live on-site and are training at a site managed by a non-profit, while RFC interns generally do live on-site and are training at for-profit farms.

 Other beginning farmer development programs in the Portland area include Clackamas Community College’s Organic Farming Certificate (academic program) and Adelante Mujeres Sustainable Farming Class Series (Spanish language program).